zalmoxes-laran/EM-blender-tools-doc/docs/source/index.rst

 Check out the :doc:`usage` section for information about the installation of the add-on.
-For the description of every panel of EMtools, see :doc:`nodes`
+For the description of every panel of EMtools, see :doc:`EMstructure`

 .. note::